-It’s well known that UON’s annual Festival of Autonomy is one of the largest events on the student calendar.
+It’s well known that University’s annual Festival of Autonomy is one of the largest events on the student calendar.

-The week-long celebration marking the declaration of UON as an independent tertiary institution separated from UNSW is packed with various activities, exhibitions and performances all culminating in the legendary extravaganza of Autonomy Party.
+The week-long celebration marking the declaration of our University as an independent tertiary institution separated from UNSW is packed with various activities, exhibitions and performances all culminating in the legendary extravaganza of Autonomy Party.

-Parallel to past international social and political movements, UON was not granted autonomy easily or without conflict.
+Parallel to past international social and political movements, the University of Newcastle was not granted autonomy easily or without conflict.

-The University began in 1951 as a college of UNSW located on a small section of land in Tighes Hill alongside a Technical College now known the Hunter’s TAFE campus.
-The staff and students of the Newcastle University college shared cramped and service restricted conditions with their Technical College colleagues, detrimental to both students and teaching staff which resulted in poorer learning conditions and some lecturers were even forced to use their own cars as office space.
+The University of Newcastle began in 1951 as a college of UNSW located on a small section of land in Tighes Hill alongside a Technical College now known the Hunter’s TAFE campus.
+The staff and students of the Newcastle University college shared cramped spaces, services and heavily restricted conditions with their Technical College colleagues, causing detrimental effects to both students and teaching staff, resulting in poor learning conditions, with some lecturers were even forced to use their own cars as office space.

 Some lecturers were even forced to use their own cars as office space

 Although the Newcastle University college provided student access to tertiary education in the region, the community wanted more.
-Throughout the 1950’s students, staff, and community members tirelessly advocated for UON’s autonomy through the organisation of partitions and protests including regular marches through the campus.
+Throughout the 1950’s students, staff, and community members tirelessly advocated for the Uni’s autonomy through the organisation of partitions and protests including regular marches through the campus.

 In 1962, the Vice-Chancellor of UNSW finally relented to the mounting pressure from the Newcastle community and work soon began to transform the fledgling college into a fully-functioning university in its own right.
 On the 1st of January, 1965 the University of Newcastle was declared an independent tertiary institution by the Governor of NSW.

-From humble beginnings as a locally-focused college to a world-class independent University with a global outlook – students past, present, and future should remain proud of how far UON has come.
-Not to mention the actions of the passionate students who without which UON may still be a small college of UNSW.
+From humble beginnings as a locally-focused college, to a world-class independent University with a global outlook – students past, present, and future should remain proud of how far we has come.
+Not to mention the actions of the passionate students who without which we may still be a small college of UNSW.

 Feature Image Source: UON Archives